rubinashaik2022/AI301-Capstone/Contribution2.md

 - Structured preview errors when a safe physical baseline cannot be captured.
 - A regression test confirming that a concurrent user edit causes `stale preview` and remains untouched.

+The original add/remove implementation was subsequently narrowed for the first release.
+Creation, deletion, moves, and linked-file operations are now rejected because they can require `.csproj` edits and project-system reasoning that Phase I does not yet support.

+### Phase I Hardening Pass

+The final hardening work added:

+- Atomic token claiming and workflow-specific token validation.
+- Canonical workspace binding so a token cannot be applied through another project.
+- Exact-one-`ApplyChangesOperation` enforcement.
+- Per-file partial-write states and recovery messages.
+- An explicit allowlist containing only bundled RoslynMcp providers.
+- Rejection of arbitrary providers from external analyzer packages.
+- Preview and apply enforcement for existing writable, non-generated in-workspace `.cs` files only.
+- Rejection of project, reference, additional-document, analyzer-config, create, delete, move, linked, and external changes.
+- Exact preservation of the source encoding and BOM choice.
+- Storage of exact intended bytes in the approved physical plan.
+- Use of the same intended bytes for post-backup, write, and hash verification.
+- Cancellation propagation instead of converting cancellation into ordinary provider or I/O failures.
+- Removal of inaccurate preview idempotency metadata.
+- A process-wide physical-apply gate, a second stale check inside the gate, same-directory temporary-file staging, and atomic replacement.
+- Accurate rejection reporting when another request is already applying the token.

 ### Key Design Decisions

 1. **Separate preview from apply.** Multi-file semantic changes require explicit review and approval.